 World War II Terms to Know: Kamikaze

 Most of the War in the Pacific following the attack on Pearl Harbor was fought with bombs, artillery shells, and bullets.
-The Japanese, however, had an additional method of attacking.
-In circumstances when it was deemed more important to inflict damage on the enemy than return home safely, they turned to the act of self-sacrifice known as kamikaze.
+But, in circumstances when it was deemed more important to inflict damage on the enemy than return home safely, they turned to the act of self-sacrifice known as kamikaze.

 Before being used to describe suicide pilots of World War II, Kamikaze was the name of a Japanese monoplane that made a record-setting flight from Tokyo to London in 1937.
 This plane was the prototype for the Mitsubishi Ki-15 Babs, a reconnaissance plane used during the Second Sino-Japanese war.